 This study has several important limitations.
 First, it is a single-center, retrospective study with a relatively small number of patients.
 Secondly, there is no analysis regarding the quality of life and life expectancy of the patients.
 Finally, the lack of ADA and tumor marker data in all patients weakens the power of analysis of these laboratory data.
-Therefore, more studies in multiple centers with sufficient sample sizes are needed to confirm this the ascites NLR discriminatory capacity between MA and TBpA.
+Therefore, more studies in multiple centers with sufficient sample sizes are needed to confirm the ascites NLR discriminatory capacity between MA and TBpA.
+In conclusion, the current study demonstrated that NLR obtained from a simple blood test can be used as a useful biomarker to distinguish between MA and TBpA, leading causes of exudative ascites, at the initial diagnostic stage.
+For this reason, especially in places where the frequency of tuberculosis is not low, NLR can be included in the routine examination in patients with diagnostic uncertainty between malignancy and tuberculosis-related ascites.